kekedezha/jamming_pp/README.md

 # Jamming 🎧 w/Spotify

-Another web-app that uses Spotify's API to link to a user account, search songs, make a new playlist and upload the playlist to the linked user account.
+Another web-app that uses Spotify's API to link to a user account, search songs, preview songs, make a new playlist and upload the playlist to the linked user account.

 <img width="1440" alt="Jamming Preview" src="https://github.com/kekedezha/jamming_pp/assets/105559393/6924e7f4-3337-4ac7-8dcc-10a417389181">

 ## 💻 Motivation

-This web-app is not meant to replace any other Spotify web-app, rather this web app was done to further enhance my understand of interacting with APIs by using Spotify's API to link a user to their Spotify account, search songs, make a playlist in the web-app and then upload the newly made playlist to the linked account.
+This web-app is not meant to replace any other Spotify web-app, rather this web app was done to further enhance my understand of interacting with APIs by using Spotify's API to link a user to their Spotify account, search songs, preview songs, make a playlist in the web-app and then upload the newly made playlist to the linked account.

 ## ⚡️ Technologies
 - `React.js`